Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

     ...

-We can see in the example code, that indeed 1 branch has been turned off in the optimal solution.
+We can see in the below graphic, that indeed 1 branch has been turned off in the optimal solution.
 Please note, that the used examplary network has been artificially adjusted to achieve this result and this is **not** the usual behavior in a realistic power grid of such small size.

 .. image:: ../figures/switching_opf.png